fidian/presentations/digital-technology-merit-badge/index.md

 ## Knowledge

-3a: Explain to your counselor how text, sound, pictures, and videos are digitized for storage.
+3a: Explain to your counselor how text, sound, and pictures are digitized for storage.

 ----